Worship With Us

 When you arrive

 When you come into the building to attend a regular service someone will greet you and will usually offer you a copy of this week's notice sheet.
-They can give you a copy of our welcome booklet if you would like one.
 They will be happy to answer any questions you have or help you get your bearings.
 There will be some of our church stewards around - the people with the red name badges - and they will also be ready to help.

 What to expect

 Generally speaking, we only stand to sing and also when the collection has been taken and is being brought to the front of church to be blessed.
 Please don't stand up if that's a struggle for you.
-And please don't feel obliged to contribute to the collection - just pass the collection bag on without putting anything into it.
-Many church regulars contribute through their bank account so you won't be the only person to do that.
+And please don't feel obliged to contribute to the collection - many church regulars contribute through their bank account so you won't by any means be the only person who lets the collection pass by so you won't feel any pressure.